matheusvanzan/whatspy/README.md

 WhatsPy will try to save a profile so you don't need to scan the qrcode everytime.
 Keep in mind that whatsapp logs you out if you try to login in multiple browsers.

+## Chrome Install

+WhatsPy uses a Chrome class that is just a wraper for the Selenum default implementation that adds a few easy to use enhancements.

+To use chrome with selenium you will need ChromeDriver.

 ## Roadmap

 - [x] Save QRCode image for scan